 Although the facts of each personal injury case are unique, the plaintiff will have the burden to establish the same four basic elements of any negligence claim by a preponderance of the evidence.
 The first element, duty, requires the plaintiff to prove that the defendant owed him or her a legal duty of care under the circumstances surrounding the accident.
 In general, each person has a duty to conform to a standard of conduct for the protection of others against unreasonable risks.
 Depending on the details of the case, this standard may vary if there is a special relationship between the parties, such as landlord-tenant, or in certain factual situations.

 The victim must then provide evidence that the defendant failed to conform to that standard of care, or breached the duty to the victim.
 In some instances, such as dog bite cases, the law imposes strict liability on a certain type of defendant.
 A plaintiff does not need to prove that a pet owner was negligent if his or her dog bites someone in a public place or while the victim is lawfully in a private place.
 To establish the element of causation, the plaintiff must prove that the defendant’s negligent actions directly led to the injuries suffered by the plaintiff.

 Your accident case is a serious and personal matter that requires diligent, thoughtful legal representation.
 Our knowledgeable legal team has decades of experience advocating for people in your position.
-If you have been hurt in a slip and fall, a car accident, or another preventable event, Los Angeles attorney Vann H. Slatter can answer any questions you may have about your legal rights.
+If you have been hurt in a car accident, slip and fall, or another preventable event, the team at Slatter Law Firm can answer any questions you may have about your legal rights.
 If you have a claim, he can guide you through the process of filing a lawsuit against the responsible parties.
 Our office also serves residents of Bellflower, South Gate, Norwalk, Long Beach, Downey, and other Southern California communities.
 To schedule a free consultation, call us at (310) 444-3010 or complete our online form.